sourya911/zeotapp-2/README.md

 ## Docker Compose:

-- Backend Container: btech-backend running on http://localhost:5000
+- Backend Container: btech-backend will run on http://localhost:5000
-- Frontend Container: btech-frontend running on http://localhost:3000
+- Frontend Container: btech-frontend will run on http://localhost:3000

 ## Project Structure